chrismatrakos/GitHubAPI_metrics/README.md

 dotnet publish -c Release
 ```
 This will create a dll in "bin\Debug\netVersion\"
-and also will craete a publish folder in "bin\Debug\netVersion\publish" with an executable and dependencies.
+and also will create a publish folder in "bin\Debug\netVersion\publish" with an executable and dependencies.